The intrinsic stable normal cone: Introduction

 A construction of the fundamental class of the normal cone $\mfC_{Z\subset M}$ in algebraic cobordism was communicated to us by Parker Lowrey some years ago.
 Our construction of the fundamental class may be viewed as a generalization of this method, see Example~\ref{ex:ClassicalExamples} for further details.
-F. D\'eglise, F. Jin and A. Khan\footnote{private communication} have generalized aspects of the work of Lowrey-Sch\"urg \cite{LowreySchuerg}, constructing fundamental classes of quasi-smooth derived schemes in a motivic stable homotopy category of derived schemes; we expect there is a suitable dictionary translating between some of their constructions and some of the ones given here.
+F. D\'eglise, F. Jin and A. Khan \cite{DJK} have generalized aspects of the work of Lowrey-Sch\"urg \cite{LowreySchuerg}, constructing fundamental classes of quasi-smooth derived schemes in a motivic stable homotopy category of derived schemes; we expect there is a suitable dictionary translating between some of their constructions and some of the ones given here.
+For instance, A. Khan \cite{KhanDerVir} has constructed a virtual fundamental class associated to a quasi-smooth morphism $f:\sX\to \sY$ of derived higher stacks.
+Due to his use of (higher) stacks, Khan's construction takes place in the framework of the motivic stable homotopy category for the \'etale topology, which places the virtual fundamental class in a Borel-Moore homology for a theory that satisfies \'etale descent and thus is not applicable for getting invariants in more general theories, such as those closely related to the Grothendieck-Witt ring.

+It seems one can restrict Khan's construction to the setting of derived schemes, for which one does have a good theory comparable to that of $\SH(B)$ for $B$ a scheme, in fact a central result of Khan \cite{KhanDerived} states that for $X$ the underlying classical scheme of a (connective) derived scheme $\sX$, the restriction map $\SH(\sX)\to \SH(X)$ is an equivalence.
+A quasi-smooth map of derived schemes $f:\sX\to \sY$ does give rise to a (relative) perfect obstruction theory on the underlying classical scheme of $\sX$, and we expect that Khan's classes agree with the ones constructed here.
+However, Sch\"urg \cite{Schurg} has found obstructions for a given perfect obstruction theory to arise this way, so the approach using derived schemes may not always be applicable.
+These issues of relating the derived theory with the one presented here is being investigated by A. D'Angelo \cite{DAngelo}.